alshapton/SpacePY-X/docs/source/details/cores.rst

 This group of API calls will enable the retrieval of core data.
 In SpaceX terms, a "core" is defined as a rocket motor.
 ALL core calls can be given a set of parameters, with which to modify the response.
-Like all functions in this module, the API parameters must be given as a JSON payload such as can be seen :doc:`here <jsonpayload>`.
+Like all functions in this module, the API parameters must be given as a JSON payload such as can be seen :doc:`here <./useful/jsonpayload>`.

 All Cores
 `````````